vandalton/BertaAndButterflies/DIARY.md

 A friend convinced me to take part in the [100 Commits](https://100commitow.pl/) competition.
 Since few months I wanted to write something for Atari 2600.
 I thought that the competition could be good occassion to have some fun and learn something completely new.
 So I decided to write a game for the Atari as a part of the competition.
 I have an idea for the game, but I won't reveal it yet.

 I started preparations few weeks ago.
-I install tools and configure the environent.
+I install tools and configure the environment.
 I started reading books:

 1. Nick Montfort, Ian Bogost - [Racing the Beam](https://mitpress.mit.edu/9780262539760/racing-the-beam/) - it contains Atari 2600 platform analysis and also analysis of some famous games, from the developer's point of view.
 2. Jan Ruszczyc - [Asembler 6502](https://retronics.eu/?a=item&id=20&l=pl) - how to use 6502 assembler.
 Although Atari 2600 contains 6507 processor, but it is stripped down version of 6502, so the knowledge won't be wasted.